The Sweetest Sounds (song)

-"The Sweetest Sounds" is a popular song, with words and music written by Richard Rodgers for the 1962 musical No Strings.
+"The Sweetest Sounds" is a song, with words and music by Richard Rodgers, from No Strings, a 1962 musical.
 The song opens and closes the show for characters Barbara Woodruff and David Jordan, performed by Diahann Carroll and Richard Kiley in the original Broadway theatre production and subsequent cast recording.

 Composition

 The melodic theme appears to have been inspired by an orchestral figure in the final movement of Johannes Brahms' Piano Concerto No. 2 (Brahms) (measures 64–80).